zurutech/zurutech.github.io/_posts/2020-09-08-continuous-integration-with-unreal-engine-4.md

         - schedules
 ```

-In this way we defined a CI pipeline that looks like this for every commit (in the image there is the support only for 2 OS).
+In this way, we defined a CI pipeline that looks like this for every commit (in the image there is the support only for 2 OS).

 <div markdown="1" class="blog-image-container">
 ![CI on commit](/images/ciue4/static-package.png){:class="blog-image"}